-My work has been supported by fellowships from the South Asian Journalism Association, One World Media and the EU Journalism Fund.
+My work has been supported by fellowships from the South Asian Journalism Association, One World Media, the International Center for Journalists, and the EU Journalism Fund.
 I was a 2020 journalism fellow with FASPE, Fellowships at Auschwitz for the Study of Professional Ethics.
-And in 2021, I was among the 10 journalists — from a pool of 200 from 55 countries — shortlisted for the Thomson Foundation’s Young Journalist Award.
+In 2023, I was a finalist for the Thomson Foundation’s Young Journalist Award.
+And in 2025, a project I worked on for Rest of World — tracing the impact of air pollution on gig workers in Lahore, New Delhi and Dhaka — won The Society of Publishers in Asia Award for Excellence in Reporting on the Environment.

 I have received trainings from the International Center for Journalists, the Dart Center for Journalism and Trauma, and the Center for Excellence in Journalism.
 I am also a member of the Oxford Climate Journalism Network‘s third cohort.
 The Network is a program of the Reuters Institute for the Study of Journalism at the University of Oxford and is designed to help journalists develop their reporting on the climate crisis.

-I have been teaching journalism courses to undergraduate students at Habib University since January 2021 and hold a Master’s degree in Near Eastern Studies & Journalism from NYU, where I was a Falak Sufi Scholar.
+I am an Assistant Professor of Practice at Habib University, where I teach journalism and creative nonfiction to undergraduate students.
+I also hold a Master’s degree in Near Eastern Studies & Journalism from NYU, where I was a Falak Sufi Scholar.